 Rich Simple Syrup

 Sweeter than basic simple syrup, rich simple syrup doubles the amount of sugar for a 2:1 ratio of granulated sugar to water.
-Try it in an Old Fashioned or the Southtown.
+Try it in an Old Fashioned, a Carrot Daiquiri or the Long Goodbye.

 Demerara Syrup (or Turbinado Syrup)

 The same proportions as basic simple syrup (1:1), this syrup swaps in golden-hued demerara or turbinado sugar for a deeper, almost caramel-like flavor popular in tropical drinks.
-Try it in the Barbadian Gin Punch Swizzle or the Prescription Julep.
+Try it in The Dreamer, the Last-Minute Gift, the Barbadian Gin Punch Swizzle or the Prescription Julep.

 Combine honey with ice and you get a clumpy mess in the mixing tin, but thin the honey out with hot water and you get this sultry syrup.
 Try it in an Airmail or the Tequila-Sage Smash.